jcs-instructor/mobtimer/backlog.md

       (NOTE: We currently have mobbers and a sound when time expires, so we can start using it!!!)
       (Consider Firebase or something else for free web hosting: https://www.programonaut.com/7-ways-to-host-your-web-application-for-free/#firebase)

-- [ ] Improve sound when time expires.
-Currently using a base64 encoded sound that says "hello", which I found
-      here: https://iandevlin.com/html5/data-uri/audio.php.
-I added a couple of .wav files to the frontend "assets" folder, but don't currently use them.
-I tried the following, but it didn't work, perhaps because some additional configuration is needed to recognize .wav files and not treat them as text/html.
-Here's what I tried: const soundSource = "./assets/sound1828.wav";

 - [ ] Participants
   - MobTimer
     - [x] Add participant